microsoft/CNTK/bindings/python/doc/sequence.rst

 has to learn to map the words to these vectors effectively.
 For example, the vector representing the word "cat" may somehow be close, in some sense, to the vector for "dog".
 In our task we will learn these word embeddings from scratch.
-However, it is also possible to initialize our embedding with a pre-computed word embedding such as `GloVe <http://nlp.stanford.edu/projects/glove/>`_ which has been trained on corpora containing billions of words.
+However, it is also possible to initialize with a pre-computed word embedding such as `GloVe <http://nlp.stanford.edu/projects/glove/>`_ which has been trained on corpora containing billions of words.